< class="qld__page-alerts--heading qld__display-lg">Under review

 Accessibility consideration

-When icons are used alongside text or within actionable elements like links or buttons, it’s crucial to ensure that they don’t interfere with screen readers.
-By setting aria-hidden="true" and focusable="false" you're making sure that screen readers don't read the icon, as the text next to it should be sufficient for understanding the action.
+When icons are used alongside text or within actionable elements like links or buttons, no aria-label is necessary.
+This is because you want to ensure screen readers don't read out an action twice.
+The text next the icon should be sufficient for understanding the action.

 When adding icons that are associated with text or links, it’s essential to ensure they're positioned correctly using qld__icon--lead or qld__icon--trail, and that they don't interfere with the accessibility of the text.
-Providing a title and description within the SVG can offer additional context for understanding the icon’s purpose, especially if it represents an action.

 Replacing or updating icons